stevenjmarsh/hapi-starting-point/README.md

 <br>
 ## Features / Practices
-Here is a list of technologies, packages, features, and best practices I wanted to gain experience with (as well as provide in the project for reuse):
+Here is a list of packages, features, and best practices I wanted to gain experience with (as well as provide in the project for reuse):

 * UI (serving from hapi)
     - Handlebars, partials